mrheyday/.config/README.md

 # .config

-Dotfiles for Zsh, Git, SSH, Terminal.app, Karabiner-Elements and my web browser on macOS
+Dotfiles for Zsh, Git, SSH, Terminal.app and Karabiner-Elements on macOS.

 ![screenshot](screenshot.png)